epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 ### Money Talks, But Let's Keep It Real

-When we talk box office hits, we gotta make sure we're not comparing the '20s silent flicks to today's 3D extravaganzas without some tweaks.
-Money's worth more or less depending on when you're spending it, right?
+When we talk box office hits, we gotta make sure we're not comparing the '20s silent movies to today's 3D extravaganzas without some adjustments.
+Money's worth more or less depending on when you're spending it.
 That's why we adjust the cash flow from back in the day to match today's dollars.
 It's like giving old movies a fair fight in today's box office arena.

-Take a peek at this chart right here.
+Look at this chart right here.
 Once we adjust for inflation, the old correlation between a movie's release year and its wallet—both what it cost and what it made—kinda fades away.
 But here's a kicker: the relationship between what a film spends and earns?
 Still cozy.
 The more a movie's budget balloons, the more it seems to rake in.
 Looks like spending big could mean earning big, but let's not forget—correlation isn't causation.
-So, let's not jump to conclusions just yet!
+So, let's not jump to conclusions just yet !

+Get ready to dive into the depths of data analysis and make sure you stay focused until the end of our story.

 <iframe src="assets/plots/revenue-plot.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

-In the plot above we see clearly see that the adjusted revenues are less impacted by inflation than the non adjusted ones.
-To proceed for this adjustement, we divided the revenues (and then after the budget) by the CPI (Consumer Price Index) taking the year 2010 as a reference.
+In the plot above we clearly see that the adjusted revenues are less impacted by inflation than the non adjusted ones.
+To proceed for this adjustement, we divided the revenues (and the budget as well) by the CPI (Consumer Price Index) taking the year 2010 as a reference.
 It means that we increase revenues before 2010 and reduce those after.

 <iframe src="assets/plots/budget-plot.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

 In this second plot, we also observe that the plot is a little more flat when we make our adjustment.

 -----------------------------
 ### Causality between Revenue and Number of Actors